zsoltkovacs/p2pp/README.md

 ## Installation

 Clone this Github repository to a zip file and extract this zipfile to a location of your choice.
 In addition you will need either python 2.7 or python 3 to be installed on your machine.

+### WINDOWS

+edit the .bat file with the correct path to the .py script.

+### Unix / Mac OSX

 Further when running on a unix-flavoured system (Mac OSX or Linux), you will need to make the script p2pp.sh executable:

-WINDOWS ONLY: edit the .bat file with the correct path to the .py script.

 ```
    cd place_where_you_extracted_the_zip_file